JuliaReach/JuliaReachTemplatePkg.jl/docs/src/about.md

 ### Branches and pull requests (PR)

-We use a standard pull request policy:
+We use a standard pull-request policy:
 You work in a private branch and eventually add a pull request, which is then reviewed by other programmers and merged into the `master` branch.

-Each pull request should be pushed in a new branch with the name of the author followed by a descriptive name, e.g., `mforets/my_feature`.
+Each pull request should be based on a branch with the name of the author followed by a descriptive name, e.g., `mforets/my_feature`.
-If the branch is associated to a previous discussion in an issue, we use the name of the issue for easier lookup, e.g., `mforets/7`.
+If the branch is associated to a previous discussion in an issue, we use the number of the issue for easier lookup, e.g., `mforets/7`.

 ### Unit testing and continuous integration (CI)

-This project is synchronized with Travis CI such that each PR gets tested before merging (and the build is automatically triggered after each new commit).
+This project is synchronized with GitHub Actions such that each PR gets tested before merging (and the build is automatically triggered after each new commit).
 For the maintainability of this project, it is important to understand and fix the failing unit tests if they exist.